 There are so many items you can tie dye!
-Whether you want to tie dye a T-shirt or something else like tie-dye socks, tie-dye shoes, tie-dye shorts or even tie-dye bedding, the most important thing for a successful tie-dye project is to make sure your item is made from 100% natural fibers like cotton, rayon or silk.
-Synthetic (manmade) fabrics like polyester have different kinds of fibers and won’t absorb much dye if at all.
+Whether you want to tie dye a T-shirt or something else like tie-dye socks, tie-dye shoes, tie-dye shorts or even tie-dye bedding, the most important thing for a successful tie-dye project is to make sure your item is made from 100% natural fibers like cotton, rayon, or silk.
+Check out our Stuff to Tie Dye for more fun tie-dye projects!

-Once you have your item to tie dye, you do not have to presoak it in soda ash because Tulip One-Step Dyes already have soda ash in the mix.
+Once you have your item to tie dye, you do not have to presoak it in soda ash because our One-Step Dyes have been specially formulated to stay bright without the use of soda ash.
 However, you should prewash your fabric before tie dyeing, especially if it’s new.
 New fabrics are coated in a chemical called sizing to help keep them wrinkle and stain free, but sizing can block the dye from fully absorbing into the fabric.
 Wash fabrics without fabric softener, which can also block dye absorption.
-Leave your T-shirt or fabric item damp for the tie-dye process.

 Wearing the plastic gloves from your kit, place your project on a wire rack if using.
-You can apply as many dye colors as wedge shapes created with the rubber bands, or as few as one dye color.
+You can apply as many dye colors as there are sections created with the rubber bands, or as few as one dye color.
 There’s no wrong way to tie dye!
-However you decide to apply your dyes, flip over your spiral and match the dyes in the same color pattern on the back.
+However you decide to apply your dyes, flip over your project and match the dyes in the same color pattern on the back.